AriFordsham/GHCWiki/prelude710/ftp.md

 ```

 However, given parametricity, once you have proven the first one, the second follows via a free theorem.
+This ensures that Functor instances are easy to write, and hard to screw up.
 Moreover, the existing `Functor` class can be defined entirely within Haskell 98/2010.

 The trend of API duplication for monomorphic containers cannot be entirely reversed without accepting a lot of limitations, moving to a library that lies outside of what is standardizable, and simultaneously giving up a lot of the nice theoretical properties that motivate `Foldable` and `Traversable`.